Abdelrhman-Yassein/ETL-Registered-Business-Locations-San-Francisco/Readme.md

 ### how to use

-* Update User ,Password and database name in file project,create_table and test
+* Update User ,Password and database name in files project,create_table and test
 * run in cmd ``` python create_table.py ```
 * run in cmd ``` python etl.py ```